• Skip to primary navigation

 Dressing

-• 2 tablespoon regular soy sauce
+• 2 tablespoon regular soy sauce or light soy sauce

-• 1.5 tablespoon sesame oil
+• 1.5 tablespoon sesame oil toasted

-• ½ tablespoon sesame seeds
+• ½ tablespoon sesame seeds toasted

-• 1 tablespoon white granulated sugar
+• 1 tablespoon white granulated sugar or cane sugar

-• 1 clove garlic minced
+• 1 garlic clove minced

-• 1 tablespoon Chinese Chili oil
+• 1 tablespoon Chinese chili oil

 Instructions